fabionaspolini/.dev-scripts/README.md

 # .dev-scripts

-My development environment settings and scripts.
+My development environment settings and scripts for **Fedora KDE**.

 - [How to use?](#how-to-use)
   - [1.
 Clone the repository into your user directory:](#1-clone-the-repository-into-your-user-directory)